shidec/resize101/README.md

 Try it on https://resize101.herokuapp.com/

 ### Note
-actually this project consists of the following files:
+actually this project only consists of the following files:
 - .htaccess
 - index.php
 - folder_select.php